Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Background

 [1] Timely access to health research data is essential for evidence-informed public health decision-making, as demonstrated during the COVID-19 pandemic when the rapid aggregation of epidemiological data across institutions and jurisdictions was critical for coordinated response (Yehudi et al. 2025; Rigby et al. 2024).
-Despite growing policy commitments to open data, including Canada’s Tri-Agency Research Data Management (RDM) Policy and the initiatives of the Digital Research Alliance of Canada, a recent report by Canada’s Chief Science Advisor identified fragmented data governance, inconsistent institutional practices, and insufficient workforce capacity as critical barriers to building a national scientific data ecosystem (Chief Science Advisor of Canada 2025).
+Despite growing policy commitments to open data, including federal research data management policies and national data infrastructure initiatives in Canada and elsewhere, recent reviews have identified fragmented data governance, inconsistent institutional practices, and insufficient workforce capacity as critical barriers to building national scientific data ecosystems (Chief Science Advisor of Canada 2025).
 These findings echo a decade of research on technical, motivational, legal, and ethical barriers to health data sharing (Panhuis et al. 2014; Casey, Li, and Berry 2016), though only a small fraction of that evidence is derived from empirical study of actual data sharing operations.

 [3] Computational analysis of organizational correspondence offers a promising approach for studying coordination work as it actually unfolds.
 Topic modeling and related natural language processing techniques have been applied to email archives to characterize patterns of collaboration in large projects (Piccolo et al. 2018; Indig et al. 2023), and to health-related text data more broadly (Lossio-Ventura et al. 2021).
 Recent advances in combining non-negative matrix factorization (NMF) with large language model (LLM) assisted annotation have further improved the interpretability of topic modeling outputs (Wanna et al. 2024; Janssens, Bogaert, and Van den Poel 2025; Tan and D’Souza 2025).

 [5] This study analyzes that correspondence using topic modeling to characterize the operational processes of research data sharing at scale.
-Specifically, we examine: (1) what Databank personnel and their collaborators communicated about, and how these topics were distributed across the data sharing lifecycle; (2) how coordination labour was distributed across different institutional roles; and (3) what the distribution of topics across phases and roles reveals about the governance and administrative demands of large-scale data sharing.
-The findings carry direct implications for Canadian research data infrastructure policy, particularly as institutions develop capacity to meet Tri-Agency RDM obligations and prepare for future public health emergencies.
+Specifically, we examine: (1) what Databank personnel and their collaborators communicated about in correspondence with the central coordinator, and how these topics were distributed across the data sharing lifecycle; (2) how coordination labour was distributed across different institutional roles and across gender; (3) how topics co-occurred within emails, and what their relationships indicate about workstream structure; and (4) what these distributions together reveal about the governance and administrative demands of coordinating large-scale data sharing in this initiative.
+The findings carry direct implications for how research data infrastructure is resourced and staffed, particularly as institutions develop capacity for ongoing administrative coordination alongside technical operations and prepare for future public health emergencies.
+Understanding the kinds, volume, and distribution of administrative labour involved is crucial for planning and appropriately resourcing data-sharing operations, so that this labour is recognized and supported rather than chronically underestimated.

 Methods